 Rather than keeping calm and carrying on, leaders must acknowledge that the onslaught of global shocks has serious affects on employees.
 Executive teams are often the face of communication during times of crisis and uncertainty — but managers are the ones fielding day-to-day questions from their direct reports.

-Managers also a key source of support, encouragement, and workplace stability.
+Managers are also a key source of support, encouragement, and workplace stability.
 And without the right training, they may feel overwhelmed — especially when grappling with their own stress and anxiety.

 Supporting managers to support their teams in the eye of the storm relies on equipping them with the information, processes, and tooling so that they can keep trust, motivation, and performance high.